mahipalimkar/RAG-from-Scratch/README.md

 To improve the queality of response, we can tune the generation parameters in the generate_response method.

-I uhave used TinyLllama here because of its low computational requirements and faster inference speed.
+I have used TinyLllama here because of its low computational requirements and faster inference speed.